A First Timer's Guide To Disneyland Paris

 If you're wondering what you need to bring with you to Disneyland Paris, we have written detailed blog posts specifically for this topic:

-There are also a few items that guest are not allowed to bring into Disneyland Paris.
+There are a few items that guest are not allowed to bring into Disneyland Paris.
 Find the most up to date list here

 What Else Do You Need To Know?